CloudLabs-Samples/EduLabs/Demo/azure/SentinelOne.md

 ## SentinelOne

-1. On the SentinelOne Console login screen, enter the following dummy username and password, then click Sign In:
+1. On the SentinelOne Console login screen, enter the following username and password, then click Sign In:

     * **Username/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Password**:  <inject key="AzureAdUserPassword"></inject>